freevariable/Sydneus-Serverless-Astrophysics/README.md

 As explained above, this code provides a front-end REST API to the back-end serverless generator hosted in *Azure function* and *Amazon lambda*.

+What it will NOT do for you:
+- Authenticate your users
+- Authorize access for your users (can user X see sun Y if he has not visited it yet ?)
+- Provide a GUI
+- Persist data in storage (filesystem, database)

 ## Getting started
 ### Installation (Ubuntu)
 sudo apt-get update